MicrosoftLearning/mslearn-mlops/documentation/01-aml-job.md

     challenge: '1: Create an Azure Machine Learning job'
 ---

-# Create an Azure Machine Learning job
+# Challenge: Create an Azure Machine Learning job

+## Challenge scenario

 The first step to automate machine learning workflows is to create a workflow of the machine learning workloads.
 To execute any workflow consisting of Python scripts, use Azure Machine Learning jobs.